AaronTraas/Notes/Recipes/Instant Pot Irish Beef Stew.md

 2. **Sauté Vegetables:** Add additional oil to Instant Pot if necessary.
     - Add onions and shallots, sauté until softened.
     - Add garlic, sauté for 30 secs until fragrant.
-    - Add mushrooms, sauté for another 5 mins.
 3. **Deglaze:** Pour in the Guinness to deglaze the pot, scraping the bottom with a wooden spoon until the fond is dissolved.
 4. **Pressure Cook Vegetables:** Add Worcestershire sauce, soy sauce, fish sauce, tomato paste, and stock.
 Mix well.
-Add bay leaf, thyme, rosemary, dark chocolate, potatoes, and carrots.
+Add bay leaf, thyme, rosemary, dark chocolate, potatoes, and half the carrots.
+Put a shallow strainer or steamer basket on top of the other ingredients, and add the mushrooms and the rest of the carrots.
 Pressure cook at high pressure for 6 minutes, then quick release.
 5. **Prepare Steak:** While the vegetables are cooking, cut chuck steak into 1 inches cubes.
 Remove any large hard fat chunks, as those won't completely cook down.
 Place all cubed beef and meat juice in a large mixing bowl.
 Toss beef with flour into coat.
-6. **Pressure Cook Irish Stew:** Remove half of the carrots and all mushrooms from the pot, then set aside.
+6. **Pressure Cook Irish Stew:** Remove the basket with  the carrots and mushrooms from the pot, then set aside.
 Add beef and accumulated juices to the pot.
 Partially submerge the beef in the liquid.
-Pressure Cook on high pressure for 40 minutes, turn off the heat, and let sit for at least 10 minutes.
+Pressure Cook on high pressure for 40 minutes, turn off the heat, and let sit for at least 10 minutes before releaseing the pressure.
 7. **Thicken Stew and Add Vegetables:** Discard bay leaf and the herbs.
-Remove and set aside beef from the stew.
+Remove and set aside the beef.
 Mash the potatoes and carrots that are in the pot to thicken.
-Add previously set aside mushrooms and carrots in the pot and stir.
+Add previously set aside beef, mushrooms, and carrots in the pot and stir.
 Taste and adust seasoning if necessary.

 Optionally garnish with chopped parsley, lemon wedges, or a gremolata.